IFMlab/ChemFlow/tutorial/TUTORIAL.rst

 Step 1: Convert SMILES into 3D structure
 ----------------------------------------
+To go from smiles to 3D structures use the script bellow.
+The default method for Bioactive structure generation is the state-of-the-art ETKDG.
-The default method is ETKDG.
-In sequence you should make a .mol2 file.
+In sequence you should make a .mol2 file using babel or your favorite program.

-First for the b1-b7 from an undisclosed article (blame diego) We do have the affinities.
+First for the b1-b7 from an undisclosed article, we do have the affinities.

     ``python $(which SmilesTo3D.py) -i ligands.smi -o ligands.sdf --hydrogen -v``